fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ## Week 5: Environmental + American history

 ### Monday, 9/17: Mythical and Natural Environments
-- DUE: Map comparison (from last week)
+- DUE: Map comparison
+    - ~750 words, 12pt font, double-spaced, 1" margins
+    - bring hard copies to class on Monday
+    - pick 1 map to deeply analyze, or pick 2 to comparatively analyze, or pick 4 to broadly compare (picking 1 or 2 is what I would recommend, but I leave it up to you)
+    - minimize description in favor of analysis according to map critique techniques discussed in readings and in class
+    - in other words, explain the presumptions of the cartographers, hidden agendas, biases, etc (just as our readings for Wednesday foregrounded)
+    - describe how what's left off of the map shapes our sense of reality
+    - draw extensively from previous course readings---not only the space/map readings---and cite them like (Bodenhamer, 12).

+Our readings for this week are meant to call into question the changing meaning of what seem like unalterable categories, like frontier, nature, or wilderness.
+First, skim the classic and still important Turner article (referenced in Cronon) and think about how what he describes gets reflected in histories of national historic trails.
+You're reading mostly for familiarity rather than deep knowledge, so read quickly.
+Focus your attention on Cronon's article and, again, think about how we can apply it to trails work generally.

-- Frederick Jackson Turner, "The Significance of the Frontier in American History," *Annual Report of the American Historical Association*, 1894, 197--227.
+- SKIM: Frederick Jackson Turner, "The Significance of the Frontier in American History," *Annual Report of the American Historical Association*, 1894, 197--227.
 - William Cronon, “The Trouble with Wilderness: Or, Getting Back to the Wrong Nature,” Environmental History 1, no. 1 (1996): 7--28.